Mikask1/Wynncraft-Lootrun-Bot-Experimental/README.md

 - A very experimental version of Lootrun bot in wynncraft
 - Will not work without specific conditions
 - For my personal use
+- Project development suspended until I learn how to make a hack client.